ZebastianBjorkqvist/ZBot/README.md

 # Zbot
 A Discord bot for my private discord server.
-It's currently using Riots API to get information om league of legends.
+It's currently using Riots API to get info from league of legends.